faustM/Portfolio/README.md

 # Portfolio

->The project is to deploy my portfolio
+>The project is to deploy
-Web Designer must have his portfolio.To describe what he did as project and who to contact him.
+This is a website that describes me and displays a collection of my professional projects with source code and live demo.
+It showcases what I bring as software developer such as building products,features and websites .

 ## Built With